WWRU: History

-On March 17, 1997, the FCC completed the process of determining which stations would be permitted to move to the expanded band frequencies, and WJDM was included among the eighty-eight selected, now formally authorized to move from 1530 to 1660 kHz.
-After more than two years of operation in the expanded band as WJDM, a construction permit for the 1660 station was assigned the call letters WBAH on May 11, 1998.
-The calls were changed to WWRU on February 15, 1999.
+On March 17, 1997, the Federal Communications Commission (FCC) completed the process of determining which stations would be permitted to move to the expanded band frequencies, and WJDM was included among the eighty-eight selected, now formally authorized to move from 1530 to 1660 kHz.

 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency, although this deadline was extended multiple times.
 WJDM ceased broadcasting on January 30, 2019, and its license was cancelled April 10, 2020.

 AM 1660 launched on December 8, 1995, and Radio AAHS network children's programming debuted on February 1, 1996, which lasted until 1997, with the station acting as the network's New York City owned and operated affiliate, and began broadcasting in C-QUAM AM Stereo.
 Until other stations were licensed on the frequency and adjacent channels in other parts of the country in subsequent years, WJDM could be heard at night throughout the eastern U.S. and Canada.
+After more than two years of operation in the expanded band sharing the WJDM call letters, a construction permit for the 1660 station was assigned the call letters WBAH on May 11, 1998.

 When AAHS' parent company, Children's Broadcasting Corporation, discontinued the format in January 1998, the ten CBC-owned stations, including WJDM, began airing Beat Radio, a club dance music format, every night between 7 pm and 7 am while a random mix of music was broadcast during the day.
 In June 1998, the young Radio Unica network entered into a Limited Marketing Agreement (LMA) with CBC and began airing its own Spanish talk programming, including World Cup Soccer and many New York Yankees games.
 Radio Unica announced an agreement to purchase the station in October 1998, and the transaction was completed on January 14, 1999.

+The station call sign was changed to WWRU on February 15, 1999.
 WWRU later changed its community of license to Jersey City, New Jersey.
 Multicultural Broadcasting purchased WWRU in December 2003.
 The station then leased the time to Radio Seoul, which had just left WNSW in an effort to gain a stronger signal in the market.
 Sister station WZRC, which had broadcast in Korean, switched to Chinese language at the same time.